Looking for the Best No Contract Cell Phone? Read On!

 What's more, you can limit or disable any of the devices on your account – whether the talk minutes, the number of texts, or the data usage (as I've done).
 Take a look at the image below for an example.

 You may be wondering why I've included a section on this site to discuss mobile phones and mobile phone plans.
-I know many folks who are bent nearly double trying to make ends meet, and who have to contend with mobile phone bills that may be hundreds of dollars per month!
-They do so simply because they don't know an excellent alternative exists.
+I know many folks who are bent nearly double trying to make ends meet.
+They have to contend with mobile phone bills that may be hundreds of dollars per month!
+They only do so because they don't know an alternative exists.
 Take a minute to check out Ting – I think you'll be glad you did.
-I'm certainly glad I found out about their capabilities and their excellent pricing.
-What's more, they have an excellent customer service department – something I could get used to!
+What's more, they have an excellent customer service department – something you could get used to!

 Do you have a question or comment about no contract cell phones?
-Are you wondering what is the best no contract cell phone?
+Are you still wondering what is the best no contract cell phone?
 Drop a note in the comment box below and put it out there for all to see!
-You may find the answer you're looking for – or perhaps you'll hear from someone who has already been there and done that.
+You may hear from someone who has already been there and done that.